smart-on-fhir/smart-health-links/docs/spec.md

 obtain fresh `location` links in the event that they have expired or been consumed.

+The SHL Sharing Application SHALL respond to the `GET` requests for `.files.location` URLs with:

+* Headers:
+  * `content-type: application/jose`
+* Body: JSON Web Encryption as described in <a href="#encrypting-and-decrypting-files">Encrypting and Decrypting Files</a>.

 ### `.files.embedded` content

 If the client has specified `embeddedLengthMax` in the manifest request, the sever SHALL NOT